Being a student often means juggling an exciting yet challenging mix of academic, social, and personal responsibilities.

 Copywriting is the art of helping businesses craft compelling marketing materials with the sole aim of generating more income.
 Although both online and offline enterprises use copy to generate sales, they have different copywriting needs.

 Online stores primarily use web content, sales letters, email campaigns, and landing pages.
-Brick and mortar stores use printed materials such as flyers, catalogs, brochures, and sales letters to reach their customers.
+Brick-and-mortar stores use printed materials such as flyers, catalogues, brochures, and sales letters to reach their customers.

 Despite the different delivery modes, the underlying copywriting concept remains the same – to generate more sales.

 - Possible Income: $22+ per hour